-- 6. Student's Meeting with the Committee; the Committee's Deliberations: - a.
+- Student's Meeting with the Committee; the Committee's Deliberations: - a.
 After receiving a student's timely appeal, the Chairperson shall schedule a meeting for the student with the committee.
 The meeting may be in person or, in the case of a hybrid student, via telephone or video meeting. - b.
 The meeting shall be conducted informally.
 At the beginning of the meeting, the student shall have the opportunity to make remarks.
 The student may invite to the meeting other people to provide information to the committee.
 Members of the committee may ask questions and make comments at any time.
-The Dean of Student Affairs and Student Life also may ask questions and make comments.
+The Dean of Students also may ask questions and make comments.
 The student shall not be present while the committee deliberates or votes on the appeal.
 Before leaving the meeting, the student shall have the opportunity to make brief closing remarks. - c.
-The committee considers information from the following sources, including: - student's petition and supporting documentation (if any); - student's statements at the meeting; - student's academic file; - assessment letter provided by the Dean of Student Affairs and Student Life; - knowledge that members of the committee possess concerning the student; - comments from people who are aware of the student's situation. - d.
-The student may have access to their academic file in the Office of the Dean of Student Affairs and Student Life prior to the day of the committee meeting but not on the meeting day itself.
-To arrange access to the file, the student must give the Office of the Dean of Student Affairs and Student Life at least two working days' notice and must arrange an appointment to take place during that office's normal business hours.
-While reviewing the file, the student may obtain copies of any documents in the file subject to whatever procedures and fees the Office of the Dean of Student Affairs and Student Life has in effect. - 7.
+The committee considers information from the following sources, including:

+- student's petition and supporting documentation (if any); - student's statements at the meeting; - student's academic file; - assessment letter provided by the Dean of Students; - knowledge that members of the committee possess concerning the student; - comments from people who are aware of the student's situation. - d.
+The student may have access to their academic file in the Office of the Dean of Students prior to the day of the committee meeting but not on the meeting day itself.
+To arrange access to the file, the student must give the Office of the Dean of Students at least two working days' notice and must arrange an appointment to take place during that office's normal business hours.
+While reviewing the file, the student may obtain copies of any documents in the file subject to whatever procedures and fees the Office of the Dean of Students has in effect. - 7.
 Factors Considered by the Committee; Burden of Proof; Committee Action Necessary to Reverse or Modify Dismissal: - a.
-To reverse or modify the dismissal, a student must prove by clear and convincing evidence: - the occurrence of an extraordinary event or set of circumstances that was the direct cause of their academic failure; and - that in the event the appeal is granted, it is probable that within no more than the ensuing two semesters the student's cumulative G.P.A. will be 2.0 or higher and remain so until graduation.
+To reverse or modify the dismissal, a student must prove by clear and convincing evidence: - the occurrence of an extraordinary event or set of circumstances that was the direct cause of their academic failure; and - that in the event the appeal is granted, it is probable that within no more than the ensuing two semesters the student's cumulative G.P.A. will be 2.0 or higher and remain so until graduation. - b.
+The dismissal stands unless the committee acts to reverse or modify the dismissal.